Dyan Marie

 Toronto Life, May 2004, Neighourhoods

 “Dyan Marie's passion for the community is contagious.
-She calls the proposed community walking system "Walk Here", an “art-embedded” walking system, a sort of plein-air gallery with individual works created by local tradespeople and artists.
+She calls the proposed community walking system "Walk Here", an “art-embedded” walking system, a sort of plain-air gallery with individual works created by local tradespeople and artists.
 “Our idea is that people can use the park and path as a community centre.
 It will be a source of pride and indigenous expression.”

 Canadian Art Magazine, Winter 2004